 How To Burn Fat

-So what do you do instead of trying top target fat loss?
+So what do you do instead of trying to target fat loss?
 Well, there are a couple of things.
 The first thing that you need to be making sure that you do is cardio or HIIT exercise.
-This is where you’re burning the most calories per workout, and that's what you need if you're going to burn off some excess fat, alongside your diet, of course.
+This is where you’re burning the most calories per workout, and that’s what you need if you’re going to burn off some excess fat, alongside your diet, of course.
 It happens all over your body, not just where you want it.
 That’s actually a good thing in the long run.
 Trust us.

 Before you go and start your awesome newly found exercise methods, there’s another VITAL thing you need to think about, though, and that’s your diet.
 Ultimately, fat loss is dependent on your diet more than anything else.
 Therefore, you need to be consuming under your daily caloric maintenance needs to burn fat at all, usually by around 250 calories per day in a combination of diet and exercise.

 If you’re just exercising your heart out but still eating more calories than you need, you are still going to put on more weight.
 You’ll build more muscle as a result, don’t get us wrong, but you won’t be burning fat since all that energy you’re using is coming from the food you eat THAT SAME DAY.
-Fat is stored form earlier, and you could be storing more.
+Fat is stored from earlier, and you could be storing more.